joszz/HyperVAdmin/README.md

 - **RefreshInterval**

-	The time between automatic AJAX enabled refresh of list content in seconds.
+	The time between automatic refresh of list content, in seconds.

-- **HyperVEnabled**
+- **ModulesEnabled**

-	Whether or not HyperV views are enabled on the website.
-Defaults to true.
+	Which views are enabled.
+Either only HyperV, only IIS, or show both.

 - **HyperVManagementPath**